 What kind of Scholarships does the Honors College offer?

 The Honors College offers a wide variety of private scholarships that range from either one year to four years.
 The four-year scholarships are awarded to freshmen during the admission process, while the other private scholarships are offered every Winter semester.

 Are there opportunities for study abroad?

 Yes.
-The Honors College is currently planning a trip to Paris, France for the Winter 2019 semester and is looking to increase study abroad opportunities in the future.
+The Honors College went to Paris, France for the Winter 2019 semester and is looking to increase study abroad opportunities in the future.
 Students can also check the Study Abroad page for additional opportunities outside of the Honors College.